Ben Burnham: Virginia Tech

 On April 4, 2024, Burnham announced that he would be transferring to the Virginia Tech Hokies for his senior season.
 Across 32 games, Burnham averaged 7.5 points, 3.9 rebounds, and 0.9 assists per game.

 Professional career

 After going undrafted in the 2025 NBA Draft, Burnham signed with the Artland Dragons of the German ProA League.
+Across 36 games, Burnham averaged 20.3 points (second-most in the league), 2.3 assists, 1.3 steals, and a league-leading 9.6 rebounds per game.
+After the conclusion of the season he was voted ProA Player of the Year, Forward of the Year, and selected to the All-Imports Team.

+On June 15, 2026, he signed with Niners Chemnitz of the Basketball Bundesliga (BBL).